phmenard/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

-A. 6.Its make for easier design.
+A. Its make for easier design.
 Math calculations relating font size easy.

 4. How would you describe preprocessing to someone new to CSS?

-A. 8.Preprocessing gives you a mechanism to add logic to your CSS and extend its default capabilities.
+A. Preprocessing gives you a mechanism to add logic to your CSS and extend its default capabilities.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?